 An hour’s drive north from San Francisco’s Golden Gate Bridge, Geyserville – perched along the Russian River, where it’s surrounded by miles of vineyards and overlooked by distant mountains – provides the perfect Sonoma Wine Country getaway escape.

-Within a few years the Geysers was attracting tourists (among many famous visitors of the day: Ulysses S. Grant, Theodore Roosevelt, William Jennings Bryan).
+Within a few years “The Geysers” were attracting tourists (among many famous visitors of the day: Ulysses S. Grant, Theodore Roosevelt, and William Jennings Bryan).
 A nearby settlement sprang up to provide meals, overnight accommodations, and other services; it eventually took the name of Geyserville.